Skip to main content

 Financial documents

-Needed for need-based support and visa planning
+May be required for need-based scholarships and later visa planning

 Offer letter

-Required for many university funding routes
+Required for many university-specific funding routes

 Activity evidence